LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Need to specify storage class on EKS cluster, leveraging Container Storage Interface (CSI) compliant driver: EBS, EFS (Fargate), FSx for Lustre/for NetApp ON TAP
   * Doesn't support λ, does support Fargate, Managed Node Groups, and Self-Managed Nodes

+### λ:
+  * Serverless backend capable of supporting container image (must implement λ Runime API)
+  * Free tier => 1,000,000 requests and 400,000 GBs compute time
+  * Pay .20 per 1,000,000 requests after free threshold
+  * Pay per duration of memory (in increments of 1 ms) after free threshold ($1.00 for 600,000 GBs)
+  * Up to 10 GB of RAM, minimum 128 MB
+  * More RAM improves CPU and network capabilities
+  * Environment variables (< 4KB)
+  * Does not have out-of-the box caching
+  * Regionally based
+  * Disk capacity in function container (/tmp) 512 MB to 10 GB
+  * Can use /tmp to load other files at startup
+  * Concurrency executions: 1000, but can be increased
+  * Deployment size: uncompressed 250 MB, compressed 50 MB
+  * Can run via CloudFront as CloudFront functions and λ@edge
+  * Can create λ layers (up to 5) to reuse code, making deployment smaller

 ### AWS Fargate:
   * Severless backend harnessing ECS/EKS/ECR
   * VPCU